The Clinical Academic Training Office

 - CATO is fully committed to Athena Swan principles and ensures our interview panels are gender balanced with high representation of female academics.
 Our Quality Assurance activities always include reviews and actions to support the career development of female academics.

-- In light of General Data Protection Regulation (GDPR) introduced in May 2018 we have developed our Privacy Notice which describes how we collect and use personal information for users of CATO services.
+- In light of General Data Protection Regulation (GDPR) introduced in May 2018 we have developed our GDPR Privacy Notice which describes how we collect and use personal information for users of CATO services.